louisborn/louisborn/README.md

 ## 👋 Hello, folks!
-My name is Louis Born and I´m studying computer science at the [Fachhochschule Aachen](https://www.fh-aachen.de/fachbereiche/elektrotechnik-und-informationstechnik).
-I´m from Switzerland and currently working at Bosch Access Systems GmbH.
+My name is Louis Born and I´m studying computer science at the [Fachhochschule Aachen][3].
+I´m from Switzerland and currently working at [Bosch Access Systems GmbH][4].

 ### Currently interested in:
 * `Mobile development`